cadecairos/did/README.md

 ### API Tokens

 Did will first look on process.env for the `IDONETHIS_API_TOKEN` variable.
 It will then attempt to load a "didconfig.json" file in your Operating Systems data directory.
 A token loaded from this file will take precedence over one on process.env.
 If you're too lazy to add your token to your environment, you can specify it at runtime with `-t` or `--api-token`.
-For example, `did -t top-secret-api-token do MyTeamName "I fixed a thing!"`.
-This method has the higest precedence when determining what token to use.
+This method has the higest precedence when determining which token to use.

+`did -t top-secret-api-token do MyTeamName "I fixed a thing!"`

-Set or change your token by running `did config --api-token <token>`.
-This saves it to a didconfig file in your Operating Systems data directory.
+Set or change your token by running:

+`did config --api-token <token>`

+This saves it to a didconfig file in your Operating System's data directory.

 ### Goals